 To encourage you in the above three areas.
 I will keep attendance throughout the course.
 Because I know that things come up, people get sick, and emergencies happen, I will overlook your first two absences (excused or otherwise).
-After two absences, every absence will reduce your participation grade by half.
+After two absences, every absence will affect your overall participation grade.
 Since our class is primarily devoted to the reading of texts, it is imperative that you have your text (including assigned PDFs available on Moodle) with you in class in a printed form that you can mark up and take notes on.
 Accordingly, not having the assigned reading with you will count as not being present.
-The use of cell phones in class for texting or any other reason will result in an automatic 0 for this portion of your grade.
-(Do yourself a favor and put your cell phones away and out of sight for the duration of our class.)
+Inappropriate use of cell phones during class will likewise count as an absence.
+During on-line class meetings, unless you have spoken to me beforehand, it is expected that you keep your camera on and remain an engaged participant

 Movie Interpretations (22.5% each, 45%)

-Movie interpretations are argumentative papers (3-4) in which I ask you to argue how the assigned movie can be seen as an illustration of the major tenets of the philosophers we've studied.
-Your paper should begin with a thesis that declares, not merely what interpretation you will provide, but how you will demonstrate this interpretation (i.e. it should indicate what aspect of the film is the decisive piece of evidence for your interpretation and why).
+Movie interpretations are argumentative papers (3-4 pages) in which I ask you to argue how the assigned movie can be seen as an illustration of the major tenets of the philosophers we've studied.
+Your paper should begin with a thesis that declares, not merely what interpretation you will provide, but how you will demonstrate this interpretation.

 Our first movie interpretation is based on the 1990 film Lord of the Flies.
 For this interpretation, I'm asking you to explain how the movie can be seen as an illustration of the basic view of humanity and society laid out in the texts of either Thomas Hobbes or Jean-Jacques Rousseau.